PROFESSIONAL ODOR REMOVAL AND DISINFECTION IN PENNSYLVANIA

 Typical deodorizers will be one of the following: oxidizer, encapsulator, or disinfectant. • Encapsulators work very well by coating the surface, trapping the odor by creating a barrier, thus preventing the molecules from becoming airborne so you can smell them.
 The problem with this approach is that the surface can become worn (imagine spraying a carpet and then rubbing your shoes across it) which will then release the odors again.

 • Oxidation is the process of changing the molecular makeup of an odor by removing an electron from O2 when contacting other molecules.
 The opposite of this is called reduction, which is what happens when using an ozone generator.
 Ozone generation turns an O2 molecule into an O3 molecule, making it heavier and less volatile.
 This is especially effective when dealing with organic decomposition.
 You cannot smell the new O3 molecule.

 • Some broad-spectrum disinfectants, like Chlorine Dioxide, will cleave the odorous molecule or spore, effectively destroying the things that caused the odor.
 This is often the most effective approach.
-One should note that the pH of some materials will require a different chemical to neutralize it.
-For example: ammonia is a base and requires an acid to neutralize it.
+One should note that the pH of some materials will require a different chemical to neutralize them.
+For example, ammonia is a base and requires an acid to neutralize it.

 Our trained technicians are experts at identifying the source of odors and removing any offending materials.
 We can remove all affected materials including carpeting, padding, and even sub-flooring if required.

 Smoke Odor Removal and Painting